Yoga Therapy

 Yoga is at its core, an ancient spiritual tradition and way of being in the world which is deeply rooted in the Indian Subcontinent.

 Yoga Therapy is a modern discipline that has adapted elements of Yoga to primarily support health and healing.
 Yoga Therapy draws upon Asana (physical movement), Pranayama (control of the breath), Dharna (concentration) and Dhyãna (meditation).
-It also draws upon elements of yogic lifestyle to contemplate and weave in to day to day life.
+It also draws upon elements of a yogic lifestyle to contemplate and weave in to day-to-day life.

-Yoga Therapy doesn’t claim to cure or fix anything.
+Yoga Therapy doesn’t claim to cure or fix.

 It offers an opportunity to explore that old English word, hǣlth.
 Whose meaning is “wholeness, a being whole or sound.”

-There is evidence that dates back as far as the 1970’s showing that yoga can be used to improve health.
+There is evidence that dates back as far as the 1970’s showing that yoga can be used to improve physical health, in particular, the reduction of blood pressure through regular meditation.

 Yoga Therapy is for every body.